yujiri8/yujiri.xyz/spem/rfc.md

 I need to deal with concepts of directness.
 In English, we often say things like "directly cause" drawing a relevant distinction between that and indirect causation.
 The distinctions *are* very important.
 I should probably have a different verb for that.
 I already spent <spem>zo</spem>, so maybe <spem>zyu</spem>?

-There might also be a need for "directly say" or perhaps "indirectly say" while <spem>tel</spem> means directly say.
-Maybe <spem>tʌl</spem>.

 ## Quantifier problems

 I've discussed this one in the comments on [quantifiers](quantifiers).
 I have no idea what a good approach is.